yext/search-core/docs/answers-core.coordinates_2.md

 ## Coordinates\_2 interface

-The coordinates of the user making the request.
+The coordinates of the user making the request which is used to bias the results

 If omitted from a request, Yext will attempt to determine the location